Paita: Geography

 Paita is located at on a small peninsula south of the mouth of the Río Chira on an area of 1,785 km^{2}.

 Paita faces the Bay of Paita, and is sheltered from southerly winds by a headland called Punta Paita and by a large hill called Silla de Paita.
 90 km to the southeast is the capital of the Piura Region, Piura, and 160 km to the south is located Chiclayo, commercial centre of the Lambayeque region.

 Population

 The population of Paita was 3,800 in 1906, 20,000 in 1993, 122,127 in 2007, and 168,900 in 2015.

 History

 Prehistoric era

 Paleontologist Edgar Herning collected remains in 1978.
 He determined from his findings that the peoples here were a highly evolved cultural group, as there was evidence of primitive villages on the coast of Paita like Colan, Tayta, and Amotape from up to 9,000 years ago.

+The Tallán language was once spoken in Paita, as well as Catacaos and other nearby locations.